What is the curriculum?

 Are all staff required to wear face coverings and gloves during the day?

-All employees will be in face coverings while working.
-Those conducting health screenings, undertaking disinfection activities, diaper changing, bathroom help, wiping noses, first aid, and cleaning.
+All Teachers wear gloves while undertaking disinfection activities, diaper changing, bathroom help, wiping noses, first aid, and cleaning.
 Staff also wear gloves for preparing and serving food.

 Are children required or allowed to wear masks or face coverings while at the center?